Abraham Bolden: Later decades

 In later decades, Bolden was more willing to talk openly about his time in the Secret Service.
 He was interviewed for Lamar Waldron and Thom Hartmann's 2005 book Ultimate Sacrifice: John and Robert Kennedy, the Plan for a Coup in Cuba, and the Murder of JFK.
 Details from his experiences appear throughout the book.
 In 2006, he was interviewed for the television documentary Conspiracy Files: The JFK Assassination based on information in Ultimate Sacrifice.
 The documentary asserted that mobster John Roselli was responsible for framing Bolden.
 Author James W. Douglass interviewed Bolden seven times between 1998 and 2004, and devoted a chapter to the Chicago plot in his book JFK and the Unspeakable: Why He Died and Why It Matters.

 These oral histories provided by Bolden, along with his written history in The Echo from Dealey Plaza, became the last remaining links to the events in Chicago because as Douglass writes, "In January 1995, the Secret Service deliberately destroyed all its records of the Chicago plot...when the Assassination Records Review Board requested access to them."
 In 2007, Bolden reiterated his allegations of the Chicago plot to Chuck Goudie of ABC News Chicago affiliate WLS-TV; ABC News ran the headline describing his claims as a "New Assassination Plot".
 Bolden was interviewed about the Chicago plot in Episode 5 of the History Channel series Breaking Mysterious, which first aired in 2017.

+In 2025 Bolden testified at the second hearing of the House Oversight Committee's "Task Force on the Declassification of Federal Secrets".